Let us introduce you to the amazing diversity of Jackie's (the

 specialties in Bruges.
 We will attend a lace making demonstration

-by Anya who learnt how to make lace since she was 6.
+by Anya who learned how to make lace at the age of 6.

 You will also have some free time to explore more of Bruges.